Requesting support

 As always, don't hesitate to contact us if you need help with this feature.

-Other standard functions provided by our shared web servers are described on
+Other functions provided by the standard web server are described on

 this page.